CLSherrod/clsherrod.github.io/_posts/2009-05-19-how-to-travel-and-still-do-business.md

 date: 2009-05-19
 published: true
 categories:
-- Essays
+  - Lifestyle & Travel
 tags:
   - travel
-permalink: "/how-to-travel-and-still-do-business/"
+permalink: /how-to-travel-and-still-do-business/
 ---
 I've traveled a lot.
 Went to France and Venice Italy last summer.
 London, Paris and Edinburgh the summer before that, and Panama the summer before that.
 I've traveled and still did business.